STANDING ORDERS OF THE DOWNHILL ONLY CLUB

 The DHOracing sub-committee is responsible for running the Club’s racing and training programme.
 The sub-committee shall comprise, among others:

-2. A nominated child welfare officer who has overall responsibility for all matters related to children, including safe guarding, risk assessments and insurance.
+- A nominated child welfare officer who has overall responsibility for all matters related to children, including safeguarding, risk assessments and insurance.

 The Chairman of the sub-committee shall be responsible for the governance of DHOracing.
 The Chairman of the sub-committee (or a nominated member) shall maintain the DHOracing contribution to the Club's website which gives the racing programme, details of future training camps and such other information as may be required for the operation of DHOracing.

-The Alpine sub-committee is responsible for supervising the skiing activities of members of the Club ("Members") when they are in Wengen by:
+The Alpine sub-committee is responsible for supervising the skiing activities of Members when they are in Wengen by:

-1. Supporting and assisting the Wengen Manager, who has responsibility for all aspects of the Club’s programme for guided group skiing.
-The Wengen Manager should consult the sub-committee when appropriate, including in the appointment of assistant ski reps.
+- Supporting and assisting the Wengen Manager, who has responsibility for all aspects of the Club’s programme for guided group skiing.
+The Wengen Manager should consult the sub-committee when appropriate, including in the appointment of assistant ski leaders.